PhD Summer School

 An overview of the program

-The 2023 edition of the PhD Summer School includes one course from Monday to Thursday.
-The courses are taking place at the Nova SBE campus either in the afternoon.
+The 2024 edition of the PhD Summer School includes one course from Monday to Wednesday.
+The courses are taking place at the Nova SBE campus in the morning.

-The course is open to PhD students (local and international), postgraduate, and professionals who wish to widen their knowledge on macroeconomics.
+The course is open to PhD students (local and international), postgraduate, and professionals who wish to widen their knowledge on development economics.

 There is a limited number of seats available to participate.
 Thus we recommend submitting your application as beforehand as possible according to the indicated deadlines.